 11.1 Vacation Policy.
-There is no set auideline in the Student Academic Appointment handbook regarding vacation time, and this is generally set by agreement with the student's Research Advisor.
-The guiding rule for evaluating what vacation privileges are appropriate is what will fit reasonably into an overall program.
+There is no set auideline in the Student Academic Appointment handbook regarding vacation time, and this is generally set by agreement with the student's Research Advisor. guiding rule for evaluating what vacation privileges are appropriate is what will fit reasonably into an overall program.
 Students should discuss expectations when interviewing/rotating with potential research groups.
 Students should also consider their teaching assignments when scheduling vacations and discuss any potential absences from teaching with the course instructor prior to making travel arrangements.
-First year students should not make any travel arrangement for winter break until after consulting with their research advisor and must ensure that they are available in advance of the spring semester start on account of their AI responsibilities.
+Accommodations while teaching may or may not be possible depending on the structure of the course.
+First year students should not make any travel arrangement for winter break until after consulting with their research advisor; Al responsibilities must be completed prior to any departure and students must ensure that they are available in advance of the spring semester start on account of their Al responsibilities.

 11.2 Drug Free and Harassment-Free Workplace.
 Although the lines between academic and personal interactions are often heavily blurred in graduate school, the Chemistry Department expects professional behavior in the laboratory and classroom that is both compliant with drug-free workplace requirements of the university and funding agencies, and free of harassment.
-The Student Academic handbook includes the definition of harassment, and where to go if you feel that you are subject to harassment. http://policies.iu.edu/policies/categories/academic-faculty- students/index.shtml
+The Student Academic handbook includes the definition of harassment, and where to go if you feel that you are subject to harassment. https://policies.iu.edu/academic/index.html